 As another example, if you want to apply retention to files in one-to-one chats, Teams stores them in OneDrive for Business.
 You would need to set a retention policy or a retention label to the user’s OneDrive.

 Where is Teams Chat Data Located?

-A lot of the Microsoft Teams functionality sits in Exchange user mailboxes.
+A copy of Teams Chats are stored in user mailboxes for compliance and eDiscovery purposes.
 If you have a one-on-one chat with somebody, Teams stores a copy of the conversation in each user’s Exchange mailbox.
 This information is in a hidden folder that can only be accessed by administrators and Office 365 search services.

 A chat with a bot is technically the same as a chat with a human.
-Teams also stores these conversations in the hidden chat folder in each user’s Exchange mailbox.
+Teams also stores a copy of these conversations in the hidden chat folder in each user’s Exchange mailbox.

 If you share a file in a one-to-one chat or one-to-many chat, then it is going to be stored in a OneDrive folder.
 That location is where Microsoft Teams compliance will be managed.

 When you create a Microsoft Team, a few services are also provisioned to support it.
 Firstly, it creates an Office 365 Group.
 This Group manages the permissions for the Team, and it also has an Exchange Group Mailbox.
 Additionally, it creates a SharePoint site for the Team.
 This location is where files will be stored.

 Teams stores a copy of all channel conversations in the Exchange group mailbox.
 See the section below on the Chat Substrate for additional information related to the chats and conversation service.
 Teams treats posts in the channel conversation created by a connector or bot the same as any other conversation.